 Cost/Duration: $8,792,648 over 6 years (September 2010–September 2016)

-Current Status: Data collection and analyses are underway for a second evaluation brief and a final report to be released in 2014 and 2015, respectively.
-The reports on this study will be announced on http://ies.ed.gov/ncee/.
+Data collection and analyses are underway for the final report to be released in Spring 2016.
+The report on this study will be announced on http://ies.ed.gov/ncee/.
 The first report was released in November 2013 (see http://ies.ed.gov/ncee/pubs/20144001/index.asp).
 An evaluation brief, A Summary of Recent IES Research on Access to Effective Teaching, was released in January 2014 (see http://ies.ed.gov/ncee/pubs/20144010/index.asp).

 The first report focused on access to effective teaching in 29 geographically dispersed school districts and found that:

 - On average, disadvantaged students had less access to effective teaching than relatively more advantaged students.
 Providing equal access to effective teaching for disadvantaged and other students would reduce the student achievement gap from 28 percentile points to 26 percentile points in English/language arts (ELA) and from 26 percentile points to 24 percentile points in math in a given year.